 Grassroots activists the Purple Feminists Group launched a campaign in 2020 challenging the stigma, encouraging people to share their stories about menstruation on the group's Facebook page using the hashtags #MenstruationIsNotShameful, #PeriodisPowerful, and #DignifiedMenstruation.
-The group's founder Nandar, 25, wants to "engage with as many people as we can" so the "conversation becomes normalised and people no longer feel ashamed to talk about something that happens naturally," she told media source Myanmar Mix in February 2020.
+The group's founder Nandar, 25, wants to "engage with as many people as we can" so the "conversation becomes normalised and people no longer feel ashamed to talk about something that happens naturally," she told media source Myanmar Mix in February 20203.

-Innovative businesses putting women's and girl's education at the centre of their models
+Innovative businesses putting women at the centre of their models